THE SOCIETY OF INTERVENTIONAL ONCOLOGY

 - Post- doctorate candidates are invited to apply.

 - Women and underrepresented minorities are encouraged to apply.

 - Current recipients of SIO grants will not be considered.

 - Eligible applicants may submit more than one proposal but only one grant will be awarded per institution.

 All funded applicants must become members of the Society of Interventional Oncology (SIO) if they are not already members upon award acceptance.

-The initiation of funding is conditional on presentation of the project proposal during the upcoming 2023 SIO meeting at the dedicated “AstraZeneca meets SIO Research” session (Washington DC, January 19-23, 2023).
+The initiation of funding is conditional on presentation of the project proposal during the upcoming 2024 SIO meeting at an identified session (Long Beach, CA, January 24-29, 2024).
 The transfer of the second and third milestone payment is conditioned on the annual SIO meeting attendance of the funded investigator which includes an oral presentation of the preliminary data during the dedicated grant sessions.